davidsnyder-nc/briefnews/README.md

 ### Basic Usage
 1. **Select Categories**: Choose from 15+ news categories or select multiple for a custom mix
 2. **Generate Newsletter**: Click any category button to fetch and process articles
+3. **Navigate Articles**: Use the clickable article index at the top to jump to specific stories
-3. **Filter Content**: Use source filter buttons to view articles from specific news outlets
+4. **Filter Content**: Use source filter buttons to view articles from specific news outlets
-4. **Load More**: Click "Load More Articles" for additional unique content
+5. **Load More**: Click "Load More Articles" for additional unique content

+### Audio Features
+1. **Generate with Audio**: After articles load, click "Generate with Audio" button
+2. **Individual Playback**: Use play buttons on each article to listen to specific stories
+3. **Sequential Playback**: Use "Play All" to listen to the entire newsletter sequentially
+4. **Audio Controls**: Pause, resume, or stop audio playback at any time

 ### Advanced Features
+- **Article Index Navigation**: Click numbered articles in the index for smooth scrolling with highlighting
 - **AI Rewrite Mode**: Enable in Settings for completely rewritten articles instead of summaries
 - **Custom Prompts**: Modify the AI prompt template to change how articles are processed
-- **Newsletter Export**: Generate professional newsletters with custom SVG icons for each article
+- **Newsletter Export**: Generate professional newsletters with numbered articles
 - **Blocked Terms**: Add keywords to automatically filter out unwanted content

 ### Newsletter Generation
 1. Generate articles using any method
-2. Click "Generate Newsletter" in the header
-3. Choose from three export options:
+2. Choose from newsletter options:
+   - **Refresh**: Update articles with current settings
+   - **Generate with Audio**: Add Text-to-Speech capabilities to articles
+3. Export options available:
    - **Copy Text**: Plain text for pasting elsewhere
    - **Copy & Open NotebookLM**: Automatic integration with Google's NotebookLM
    - **Download HTML**: Professional newsletter that opens in a new tab